Teaching English in Southern China

 No, teaching is hard work, tiring, challenging, and scary but what is life without challenge?

 I chose Qxingi, in the heart of Southern China amongst thousands of factories.
 It was crowded and the air was thick with pollution.
 So many experiences, both good and not quite so good were crammed into my six months of living there, that I could fill a book.

 Absolutely!
 I would thoroughly recommend it to anyone who wishes to experience a very rich and diverse culture.
 You have nothing to lose and what an unparalleled opportunity for personal growth.
 If you love a challenge and have the courage, then it’s for you.

 It was one of the steepest learning curves I have ever experienced.
 Be prepared to get thrown straight into the deep end…without a life raft.

-Once I got over my panic attack and realized that there was nowhere to run to, I prepared my lesson and waltzed into my first class like a seasoned teacher.
+Once I got over my initial fears, I prepared my lesson and waltzed into my first class like a seasoned teacher.
 “Hi my name is Rensina and I am from Australia.”